transfem-org/TransFish/CALCKEY.md

 ## Planned

 - MFM button
+- Make more of the post clickable like every other SNS
 - Better Messaging UI
 - Classic mode make instance icon bring up new context menu
 - Like/star button